 Also See Damon Bramich Executive Consultant

-Matthew Stampe LAc is a licensed acupuncturist in the state of Virginia and Maryland.
+Matthew Stampe LAc is a licensed acupuncturist in D.C., Maryland, and Virginia.
 In 2019 he completed his National certification with NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
 He has been a licensed CMT (Certified Massage Therapist) with the Virginia Board of Nursing.
 He began Taijiquan (Tai Chi Chuan) training at Virginia Commonwealth University (VCU) where he has his Bachelors of Fine Arts.
 In 1990 he was devoted to studying the Yang short form, Pa-kua, Hsing-i, boxing, and chinese healing arts of diet/nutrition, acupressure, meditation, and Taoist neigong.

 Martial arts: Matthew was eventually introduced to Master He Weiqi, a disciple of Fu Zhongwen.
 Master He was the President of the U.S. Chapter of the Yongnian Taijiquan Association.
 He studied for 6 years with “Coach He” and other supplementary coaches including Xia Baihua, Fu “James” Qingquan, Zhou Jianhua, Nick Gracenin, Liang Shouyu, and Sam Masich who Weiqi invited.
 Matthew was able to train at seminars with Taijiquan legends like Fu Zhongwen, Fu Shengyuan, Chen Xiaowang, Chen Zhenglei, Ben Lo, and William CC Chen over the years.